Beloved orca Tokitae dies

 On Aug.
 8, 1970, aircraft that specialized in separating mother orcas from their babies descended on a superpod of 90 orca in Penn Cove off Whidbey Island, about 25 miles northwest of Seattle.

+The rest were sent to live out the remainder of their lives in marine parks across the United States

-One survivor, the young orca Lolita, was sent to the Seaquarium in Miami where she has spent the last five decades of her life in a shallow tank.
+One survivor, the young orca Tokitae, renamed Lolita, was sent to the Seaquarium in Miami where she has spent the last five decades of her life in a shallow tank.

 The Dolphin Center in Miami announced earlier in 2023 they entered into a "formal and binding" agreement with Friends of Lolita, a non-profit co-founded by environmentalist Pritam Singh, to return Lolita to an ocean sanctuary.